Conditions of Enrolment

 6.8 CCEL needs the following documents to be signed by a parent or legal guardian for all students under the age of 18 (U18): Fee Protection Form; Parental Letter; Conditions of Enrolment and Indemnity Document (The Indemnity Document is only required for students who are not in CCEL homestay or not living with a parent or legal guardian).
 These documents must be returned to CCEL at least 6 weeks before a student’s course commences.

 6.9 CCEL requires U18 students who are not staying in a CCEL homestay or living with a parent or legal guardian to stay with a Designated Caregiver.
-The definition of a Designated Caregiver can be found in 7.1 of the Education Code of Practice www.legislation.govt.nz/regulation/public/2016/0057/latest/DLM6748157.html
+The definition of a Designated Caregiver can be found in Part 5 of the Code https://www.nzqa.govt.nz/assets/Providers-and-partners/Code-of-Practice/Tertiary-and-International-Learners-Code-2021/NZQA_Pastoral-Care-Code-of-Practice_English.pdf

 6.10 CCEL will charge a fee to visit and police vet the Designated Caregiver of U18 students before the student arrives. *If the Designated Caregiver does not meet standards, the student then needs to stay in a CCEL homestay.